 To reduce the effects of confirmation bias, researchers must remain open-minded and consider all data when evaluating existing hypotheses whilst acknowledging it could be disproven during analysis.

 Extreme response bias

-Extreme response bias occurs when respondents answer a question in the extreme way, regardless of if it reflects their actual views.
+Extreme response bias is a common issue for Likert Scale questions, which occurs when respondents answer a question in the extreme way, regardless of if it reflects their actual views.
 It is usually the result of another underlying form of bias.

 For example, if a respondent is affected by acquiescence bias and selects the most “positive” answers during a customer satisfaction survey, this is also an instance of extreme response bias.
 Habituation bias from habit can also cause extreme response bias as respondents may choose the lowest or highest option as a habit or due to fatigue.

 Researchers should ensure there is question variation, unsuggestive phrasing, and respondent anonymity to help reduce extreme response bias.

 Non-response bias or participation bias is a frequently occurring bias, where potential respondents do not participate in or complete a survey (Shultz and Luloff 2009).
 This can happen for a number of reasons such as respondent fatigue, privacy concerns, complex survey design, poor question wording, or if a survey is irrelevant to the respondent.

 For example, if a survey asks too many open response questions, respondents may get overwhelmed and opt not to complete it.
 To avoid non-response bias, researchers should keep surveys as simple as possible, with clear wording and instruction and seek respondents who are relevant to the survey topic.

 Key tips on how to reduce bias in quantitative research

 Write your questions in a neutral tone to ensure that the respondent is not led to believe that there is a correct answer.